DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-4-induction-tutor-materials.md

 2. Ask ECTs to discuss the following questions.
 It would be helpful to scaffold the talking task to model effective practice.
 For example, use think-pair-share and sentence stems.

-A) What do you understand by this statement
+A) What do you understand by this statement?

 For example, that pupils learn to write well through high-quality classroom dialogue.